 - 0800 288 864 - firstname.lastname@example.org - www.aut.ac.nz

 - New Zealand Anaesthetic Technicians' Society

 What are the chances of getting a job?

-- New Zealand's ageing population needing more surgery
+- New Zealand's growing and ageing population, which means more surgical procedures

-Anaesthetic technician appears on Immigration New Zealand's immediate skill shortage list, which means the Government is actively encouraging skilled anaesthetic technicians from overseas to work in New Zealand.
+Anaesthetic technician appears on Immigration New Zealand's regional skill shortage list.
+This means the Government is actively encouraging skilled anaesthetic technicians from overseas to work in New Zealand.

-Most anaesthetic technicians work for public or private hospitals.
-A small number are employed by private dental surgeries.
+Anaesthetic technicians work for public or private hospitals.

 Progression and specialisations

 Anaesthetic technicians may move into managerial or trainer roles.

 Anaesthetic technicians can specialise in certain departments or procedures, including: